Uni-2018-n/Syspro-HW_2/readme.txt

 REMEMBER, SIGKILL CANT BE CATCHED.

-TODO: might need to add some queue in case multiple signals are going to come
-TODO: put a flag in funcs for parent etc

-//functions for reading and writing into named pipes
-//there is a specific function for writing/reading an int for simplicity
-//and a specific function for writing/reading some data
-//for this implementation reading and writing comes in a form of string and first is nessasary to read/write the size of the string

 First of all, I've used parts of my first project in this project.
 These parts are in a folder called fromProjectOne.